ucsd-cse131/sp21/lectures/06-diamond.md

     vEnv                         = addsEnv xs emptyEnv
 ```

-The helper function `wellFormedE` starts with the input `vEnv0` (which has just)
+The helper function `wellFormedE` starts with the input

-the function parameters, and `fEnv` that has the defined functions, and traverses
+- `vEnv0` which has the function parameters, and
+- `fEnv` that has the defined functions,

-the expression:
+and traverses the expression:

 * At each **definition** `Let x e1 e2`, the variable `x`
   is added to the environment used to check `e2`,